rasteric/hooks/Readme.md

 `Exec(hook int, args ...interface{})`

-Execute all functions for the hook if there are any.
+Execute all functions for the hook if there are any, in the order LIFO - last added hook function is executed first, then the second last, and so on.

 `Remove(hook, id int)`